Grizzly bear: Conservation efforts

-In the United States, national efforts have been made since 1982 for the recovery plan of grizzly bears.
+In the United States, national plans have been made since 1982 for the recovery of grizzly bears.
 The Interagency Grizzly Bear Recovery Committee is one of many organizations committed to the recovery of grizzly bears in the lower 48 states.
 There are five recovery zones for grizzly bears in the lower 48 states including the North Cascades ecosystem in Washington state.
-The National Park Service and U.S. Fish and Wildlife initiated the process of an environmental impact statement in the fall of 2014 to begin the recovery process of grizzly bears to the North Cascades region.
-A final plan and environmental impact statement was released in the spring of 2017 with a record of decision to follow.
+The National Park Service and U.S. Fish and Wildlife initiated an environmental impact statement in the fall of 2014 to begin the recovery process of grizzly bears to the North Cascades region.
+The final plan and environmental impact statement was released in the spring of 2017 with a decision to follow.

-In 2017, the Trump administration stripped parklands of previous regulations that protected wildlife living on the land, putting species such as the grizzly bear at risk.
-Specifically, federal protections on the grizzly bear in Yellowstone National Parks were removed.
+In 2017, the Trump administration stripped parklands of regulations that protected wildlife, putting species such as the grizzly bear at risk.
+Federal protections on the grizzly bear in Yellowstone National Parks were removed.
 Regulations that protected the bears against hunting methods with Park Service rules (specifically in park lands in Alaska) were revisited by the Department of Interior.
-The National Parks Conservation Association (NPCA) supports common sense opportunities for hunting in national preserves," but the state of Alaska's wildlife management leads for the killing of more bears, which increases the population of moose and caribou.
+The National Parks Conservation Association (NPCA) supports common sense opportunities for hunting in national preserves," but the state of Alaska's wildlife management leads in the killing of bears, which increases the population of moose and caribou.
 The rise in moose and caribou works in favor of sport hunters.
 Theresa Pierno, President and CEO of National Parks Conservation Association stated, "The State of Alaska's lawsuit against the Park Service and Fish and Wildlife Service seeks to overturn common sense regulations, which underwent a thorough and transparent public process.
 More than 70,000 Americans said 'no' to baiting bears with grease-soaked donuts in Denali National Park and Preserve.
-The public was right to want to stop sport hunters from crawling into bears' dens and using flashlights to wake and kill mother bears and their cubs.
-The state's attempt to dismantle the results of this public process jeopardizes the stewardship of federal public lands, which belong to all Americans."
+The public also wanted to stop sport hunters from crawling into bears' dens and using flashlights to wake and kill mother bears and their cubs.
+The state's attempt to dismantle this public process jeopardizes the stewardship of federal public lands, which belong to all Americans."

-A press release on 3 October 2022, stated that a federal district court, based in Alaska, will be returning to look over a National Park Service rule relating to hunting practices, including baiting bears.
-The Interior Department and Park Service's decision permits the law to reside in place while conducting revisions.
+A press release on 3 October 2022, stated that a federal district court based in Alaska would be returning to look over a National Park Service rule relating to hunting practices, including baiting bears.
+The Interior Department and Park Service's decision permits the law to remain in place while conducting revisions.